Hiking in Passo San Pellegrino: the pleasure of walking in the mountains

 Difficulty: 4 stars

-Walk towards the Paradiso cabin (2130 m) and then Rifiugio Passo Selle (2510 m), where you will arrive in about 1 hour and 15 min.
+Once we reach the top station of the chairlift, you walk to the Rifiugio Passo Selle (2510 m), where you will arrive in about 1 hour and 15 min.
 Proceed along trail no. 637 that takes a quick, steep rise to the north to the peak of Piccolo Lastei (2697 m).
 After a humpback, pass through a low tunnel with steps and several ascents and descents through the many war ruins and caves carved into the rock up to Gran Lastei (2716 m).
 Then, after passing a wall with 2 rungs and wire ropes, go on to the Campagnaccia peak (2737 m).
 After a short descent, a wooden ladder and very low tunnel lead to a pass (the last road to return to Passo San Pellegrino).
 Cross over exposed rocks (the most difficult point of the path) and heading slightly downhill, you arrive at the foot of Sass De Costabella (Italian observatory).
 It has an easy and well-equipped hollow, and you can go up the wooden walkway over a sheer drop and enter the observatory.
 To return, descend to the Ciadin pass (2664 m), where you can take path no. 637 to return to the upper station of the Costabella lift.
 From here you can descend using the lift or by the path and pastures, arriving back at the parking lot at Chalet Cima Uomo.
 Most of the itinerary is a normal high altitude trail, only in the more exposed or difficult passages, the metal cable lets you proceed safely.